 Even without checking their standings or depth chart, I can say with confidence that Seattle is not likely to win the Super Bowl.

-Teams named for Homo sapiens just do better in this game.
-In an astonishing 33 of 46 contests, an organization named for a meat (not cheese) packer, chieftain, cowpoke, steel worker, indigenous American, gold miner, U.S. nationalist, servant of a deity, oversized individual, or some species of pirate has won it all.
+But i you’re looking to bet based on iconography, teams named for Homo sapiens just do better in this game.
+In an astonishing 33 of 48 contests, an organization named for a meat (not cheese) packer, chieftain, cowpoke, steel worker, indigenous American, gold miner, U.S. nationalist, servant of a deity, oversized individual, or some species of pirate has won it all.